namor5772/WeatherStation/RaspberryPI/README.md

 	- System => Hostname: HOSTNAME
 	- Interfaces Enable: **Camera, SSH, I2C, Serial Port, Remote GPIO**

-	• Install nginxl and php
-		○ As per the below link.
-		○ Note: mariadb seems to replace mysql

-	• Setup Dataplicity:
-		○ As per below link.
-		○ Add this Raspberry PI as a new device, possibly deleting the one from the old Raspberry PI.
-		○ Follow the other steps if necessary.

-	• Download backup files needed for IOT.
-Python, cpp, scripts etc.
-		○ Use a dongle if cannot get WinSCP to work
-		○ You will need to create the home/pi/roman
-		○ Run "sudo chmod -R 777 /var/www/html" to be able to add files to that directory.
-			○ The index.php file should have permissions -rwxrwxrwx root root ○ copy files detailed in the sections
-			○ The main rebooting script is:
-			○ The "container" Python script is:
-			○ The actual Python script is:
-			○ Client side:

 [Soft](#Software)

 ## Install nginx & php